South Asian University: History

 At the 13th SAARC Summit held in Dhaka in November 2005, Indian Prime Minister Manmohan Singh proposed the establishment of a South Asian University to provide world-class facilities and professional faculty to students and researchers from SAARC member countries.
 The "Inter-governmental Agreement for the Establishment of the South Asian University" was signed at the 14th SAARC Summit.
 The SAARC member states also decided that the university would be established in India.
-Professor G.K.
-Chadha, Prime Minister's Economic Advisory Council member and former vice-chancellor of Jawaharlal Nehru University, was formally appointed the CEO of the project and first President.
+Professor Gopal Krishna Chadha, Prime Minister's Economic Advisory Council member and former vice-chancellor of Jawaharlal Nehru University, was formally appointed the CEO of the project and first President.